dnelyk/qb-bankrobbery-target/README.md

 1. Download this resource.
 2. Download the dependencies, **[hacking](https://github.com/Jesper-Hustad/NoPixel-minigame/tree/main/fivem-script)**, if using Config.TwoHack, also download
 **[mhacking](https://github.com/davedorm/mhacking)** and make sure you have [qb-target](https://github.com/qbcore-framework/qb-target) in your server resources.
 This is included with the QB Framework.
-3. Drag and Drop qb-bankrobbery-target, hacking, and mhacking, if you are using it, into your resources folder in your server.
+3. Drag and Drop **qb-bankrobbery-target**, **hacking**, and **mhacking**, if you are using it, into your resources folder in your server.
 4. Ensure these resources in your server.cfg, if they are not in a folder that is already ensured.
 Make sure that hacking, mhacking and qb-target are started before qb-bankrobbery-target.
 Example of server.cfg:
 ##### ![image](https://i.imgur.com/AUh8cdO.png)
-5. If you wish to change anything, open the Config.lua in qb-bankrobbery-target, and refer to the configuration information tab to make your changes.
+5. If you wish to change anything, open the Config.lua in **qb-bankrobbery-target**, and refer to the configuration information tab to make your changes.

 # Configuration Information